 Slightly to the south, this town is basically the dump of Landonia.
 All the discarded or malfunctioning’ Forged who do not work anymore come here for potential repair.
 The well off would never be seen in Rustville, but for those less fortunate it is a city where a living can be made from used parts and rigged together upgrades.
 Most unusable metals are sent here for refashioning.

 Bleak Hill Crypt

-This graveyard near Aurumchester is rumoured to be haunted, and is where Ezekial Horatio Heartland is buried.
-At night the place fills with hazy smog and humanoid shapes seem to dance in the moonlight.
+This graveyard near Aurumchester is rumored to be haunted, and is where Ezekial Horatio Heartland is buried.
+At night the place is filled with hazy smog and humanoid shapes seem to dance in the moonlight.